microsoft/industry/telco/referenceImplementation/readme.md

 ## What if I already have an existing Azure footprint?

-Azure for Telco industry reference implementation will meet you where you are, and the design has catered for existing subscriptions and workloads in Azure.
+Azure for Telco industry reference implementation will meet the organizations in the telco industry where they are, and the design has catered for existing subscriptions and workloads in Azure.

-See the following [article](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/transition) to learn more how you can transition into the an Azure architecture based on a multi-subscription design with clear separation of platform and landing zones, such as Azure for Telco.
+See the following [article](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/transition) to learn more how you can transition into an Azure architecture based on a multi-subscription design with clear separation of platform and landing zones, such as Azure for Telco.

 ## How Azure for Telco reference implementation works